• Skip to primary navigation

 • ½ jalapeño pepper, minced (optional)

-• 1 cup corn kernels, about 2 ears
+• 1 cup fresh corn kernels, about 2 ears

-• 1 tbsp. cayenne pepper hot sauce, or to taste
+• 1 tablespoon cayenne pepper hot sauce, or to taste

 Instructions

-1. Coat the bottom of a medium pot with oil and place over medium heat.
-When oil is hot, add onion and jalapeño, if using.
-Sauté until onion is softened, about 5 minutes.
-Add garlic, cumin, ancho chile powder and oregano, and sauté about 1 minute more, until very fragrant.
+• Coat the bottom of a medium pot with the oil and place it over medium heat.
+When the oil is hot, add the onion.
+Sweat the onion for about 5 minutes, until it starts to soften, stirring occasionally.

-3. Remove from heat and season with hot sauce, salt and pepper to taste.
+• Remove the pot from heat.
+Stir in the lime juice and hot sauce, then season the soup with salt and pepper to taste.

 « Vegan Massaman Curry with Sweet Potatoes and Tofu